public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 Often when doing analysis of pictures, it is useful to "tile" the image, and break it down into smaller chunks.
 See the link to the [Visual Recognition Tile Localization](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) tool, which is a KEY component for segmenting larger images into bite size pieces for Visual Recognition.

 ### References for Further Reading
-- [Watson Visual Recognition Landing Page]() - our landing page with Watson Visual Recognition specific links to more general information, best practices, and technical details about the service.
+- [Watson Visual Recognition Landing Page](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Visual.html) - our landing page with Watson Visual Recognition specific links to more general information, best practices, and technical details about the service.
 - [Watson Visual Recognition Demos, Videos, and Hands-On Labs](https://www.ibm.com/demos/collection/Watson-Visual-Recognition) - these are maintained and change over time.
 If you have trouble visualizing how Visual Recognition is used, or how it provides value for users, check out these resources.
+- [Getting Started with Watson Visual Recognition](https://cloud.ibm.com/docs/services/visual-recognition?topic=visual-recognition-getting-started-tutorial) - our getting started page from the online Watson Visual Recognition documentation.

 ## Watson Knowledge Studio (WKS)
 The Watson Knowledge Studio is used to teach Watson the language of your domain, creating custom models that identify entities and relationships unique to your industry, in unstructured text.
 You are able to build your models in a collaborative environment designed for both developers and domain experts, without needing to write code.
 Use the resulting models in [Watson Discovery](#watson_discovery), [Watson Natural Language Understanding (NLU)](#watson-natural-language-understanding-nlu), and Watson Explorer.

 ### References for Further Reading
-- [Watson Knowledge Studio Landing Page]() - our landing page with Watson Knowledge Studio specific links to more general information, best practices, and technical details about the service.
+- [Watson Knowledge Studio Landing Page](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_WKS.html) - our landing page with Watson Knowledge Studio specific links to more general information, best practices, and technical details about the service.
 - [Watson Knowledge Studio Demos, Videos, and Hands-On Labs](https://www.ibm.com/demos/collection/IBM-Watson-Knowledge-Studio) - these are maintained and change over time.
 If you have trouble visualizing how WKS is used, or how it provides value for users, check out these resources.
+- [Getting Started with Watson Knowledge Studio](https://cloud.ibm.com/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro) - our getting started page from the online Watson Knowledge Studio documentation.

 ## Watson Studio
 Watson Studio is an environment which encompasses a variety of tools, capabilities, and services.
 It supports the use of [Jupyter notebooks](https://jupyter.org/) (for Python), [R Studio](https://www.rstudio.com/), Watson Machine Learning, and other machine learning technologies (like TensorFlow, Caffe, and Keras).
 The Watson Studio environment will allow you to clean and prepare data, and then use that data to build a variety of different types of machine learning models which can then be used to help provide some level of business intelligence and analytics capability.